-Our request message specifies that it will send a facial image to be used for facial recognition.
+We want our request message to send a facial image to be used for facial recognition.
 To do that, we need to subset the appropriate types from the Biometrics Package.
-Start by locating the type FaceImageType in the Domains\Biom Package within the NIEM 4.0 Reference Model.
+Start by locating the type FaceImageType in the Domains\Biom Package within the NIEM 5.0 Reference Model.
 Drag this type into the Schema Composer.
-The super types from which this type inherits are automatically added to the Schema Composer.
+The super-types from which this type inherits are automatically added to the Schema Composer.